MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

    ms.date="04/30/2017"
    ms.author="deonhe"/>

-# Run your flows with physical buttons (bttns) from The Button Corporation
+# Run your flows with physical buttons (bttns) from The Button Corporation (Preview)

 Microsoft Flow has partnered with [The Button Corporation](https://my.bt.tn/), one of the leading physical button manufacturers.
 This partnership enables you to trigger flows by touching a bttn (a physical button made by The Button Corporation).
 For example, you can press a bttn that triggers a flow that contacts your helpdesk with location information, sends an email to your team, blocks your calendar, or reorders supplies.